 3. Market Analysis

-Market analysis can be of great help to any business, it can help you understand what you are getting yourself into, who your competitors are, what does your client base expect out of you, and where you stand in the current market situation.
+Market analysis can be of great help to any business, it can help you understand what you are getting yourself into, who your competitors are, what your client base expects out of you, and where you stand in the current market situation.